 The Sauna Cave is a man-made cave, originally dug out during construction of the Hoover Dam.
 Workers made their way about 50 feet in before hitting a 120 degree how spring, making it impossible to continue their dig, so the cave was abandoned.
 Immediately upon entering, you’ll understand why as you get that amazing “stream room” feel we all seek out at the spa.
 Bring a flashlight if you’re planning on going to the back of the cave.

 Lone Palm Canyon – Mile 62.5

-A beautiful canyon with a number of hot spring pools as you climb (or scramble) deeper into the canyon.
+A beautiful canyon filled with a growing number of hot spring pools as you climb (or scramble) deeper.
 A word to the wise before heading in: make sure you tie up your boat.
 The water level rises as water is released from the Hoover Dam on an inconsistent basis, meaning that the boat you pulled 3 feet onto the beach could be floating by the time you return.

 Boyscout Canyon and The Ear – Mile 61.75

 The first pools of Boyscout Canyon are located about a quarter mile into the hike.
 From there, continue back until you reach “The Ear” (aka the Rain Cave).
 There are a few instances where rope climbing through hot springs is required.
 Which is part of the fun, right?

 AZ Hot Springs is where we decided to set up camp for night one.
 There are a number of options, as well as a number of campers, so it’s not a bad idea to set up shop before it gets too late in the day.

 This site had much to offer, including a functioning outhouse, access to Petroglyph Wash (more on that later), a beautiful beach from which you can watch the water levels rise and fall, and a series of hot springs.

 The hot springs here were definitely the most impressive of the lot, requiring a climb up a 20 foot ladder to access.
 There are a series of four pools that get progressively hotter the closer you get to the source.